erdemakkuzu/wallet-service/README.md

 ### 1. Database
 * Relational databases like PostgreSQL, MySql or Oracle Db can be used instead of H2 In memory database.
 It would be a healthier approach to write and read data to disk.
+* Index strategy can be determined for tables.
+Although it takes up additional space, querying will become more efficient when the data becomes very large.
 ### 2. Authorization
 * JWT token can be used for authorization.
 If the Bearer token in the header is not valid, the request will be denied.
 Currently this validation logic is skipped.
 ### 3. Message Broker